-Account Settings is accessible from the Main Menu by clicking the three horizontal lines (or hamburger menu) at the top of the channels pane.
+Account Settings is accessible from the Main Menu by selecting the three horizontal lines (or hamburger menu) at the top of the channel sidebar.
 From here, you can configure your profile settings, notification preferences, integrations, theme settings, and display options.

 Full names appear in the Direct Messages member list and team management modal.
 By default, you will receive mention notifications when someone types your first name.
 Entering a full name is optional.